Hwodza/CSDS377FinalProject/Courseware/01.5_Control_LED_via_Python_Script/README.md

 1. Start the service: `sudo systemctl start lampi_pigpio.service`

+> **Note on Systemd/Systemctl**:
+>
+> You just created a Systemd service!
+>
-> **Note on Systemd/Systemctl**: you just created a Systemd service!
-Systemd services help us automatically start or stop background processes based on system events, like boot up or shutdown.
-We won't go into too much detail here, but we'll talk more about systemd in Chapter 2.
-For now, you should know that:
+> Systemd services help us automatically start or stop background processes based on system events, like boot up or shutdown.
+>
+> We won't go into too much detail here, but we'll talk more about systemd in Chapter 2.
+>
+> For now, you should know that:
+>
 > - Systemd services are stored in `.service` files in the `/etc/systemd/system/` directory.
 > - The `systemctl` command can interact with services:
 > 	- `systemctl status some_service_name` checks service statuses
 >   - `sudo systemctl start some_service_name` starts a service
 >   - `sudo systemctl stop some_service_name` stops a service
+>
 1. Start up interactive Python interpreter: `python3`

 1. Import the pigpio library: `import pigpio`